 Your post has prompted me to give razors a try on my Arks and I will do that with one razor just to see how that will work for me.
-Up until now I haven't but you've piqued my curiosity in spite of what I've read others say about it.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+Up until now I haven't but you've piqued my curiosity in spite of what I've read others say about it.Be careful how you treat people on your way up, you may meet them again on your way back down.

 03-02-2010, 10:08 PM #4

 - Dec 2008

 I have a hard Arkansas and it is so slowwww.
 The finish ended up being 3k-4k but it is slower than my 12k waterstone.

 - Join Date

 In using Arkansas, as they are quite slow, generating a slurry with a 600 grit diamond card, can increase their speed considerably...especially in the difficult stage of bevel setting, imo.

 From the surgical black on up, i just use the stones with oil.
 Hope that helps.